GSA/idmanagement.gov/_fpki/3_fpki_truststores.md

 Opera|Uses Mozilla

 {% include alert-info.html content="Google Chrome uses the trust store of the operating system on Microsoft, Apple, and Android systems.
 Linux-based systems distribute the Mozilla NSS Library, which may be modified by each version of Linux." %}

-### How do I set dynamic path validation for the Microsoft trust store in Windows operating systems?

-With dynamic path validation (as opposed to static path validation), the certificate validation libraries will build the certificate chain based on the Authority Information Access (AIA) entry in the certificate.

-Dynamic path validation is a registry setting:

-  1. HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\OID\EncodingType 0\ CertDllCreateCertificateChainEngine\Config
-  1. Create a new DWORD entry.
-  2. Add **_MaxAIAUrlRetrievalCertCount_** as the **name**.
-  3. Set the value to **30**.
-  4. Reboot your system (required).

-All registry settings for managed Federal Government computers should use group policy objects or the automated configuration management tools available in your agency.

 ### What Federal PKI certificate policies are trusted by Adobe and how do I see them?